 - Receiving stolen property

 A Frederick County theft attorney could help individuals charged with any sort of theft offense.
-They may be able to work to disprove the notion that a person has come into possession of stolen items in any way.
+They could to work to disprove the notion that a person has come into possession of stolen items.

 The Potential Penalties for Conviction

 The penalties for a conviction under Maryland’s theft statutes depend upon the value of the items alleged to have been taken.
 Under Maryland Criminal Law Code §7-104 (g), there are five levels of penalties available for a theft conviction:

 - Values of over $100,000 is a felony and a conviction here may result in a maximum prison sentence of 25 years and a fine up to $25,000

 - Values between $25,000 and $100,000 may carry a maximum prison sentence of ten years and $15,000 in fines

 - Items valued at between $1,500 and $25,000 are a felony with a maximum fine of $10,000 and a prison sentence of up to five years

 - Items valued at between $100 and $1,500 may lead to misdemeanor convictions which involve a jail sentence of up to six months, a fine of up to $500, or both

 - All thefts valued at under $100 are misdemeanors where a maximum jail sentence of 90 days and a maximum fine of $500 may apply